Aman-Shaikh/Technical-Assesment-By-Aman/ARCHITECTURE.md

-# Android Product Search App - Architecture Document
+# Android Product Search App – Architecture

-## 1. Summary
+## 1. Overview

-A modern Android product search application built with Kotlin, Jetpack Compose, and Clean Architecture principles.
-The app implements a single-activity architecture with feature-based modules, supporting product search, result listing with pagination, and detailed product views.
-The architecture emphasizes testability, offline support, performance optimization, and production-ready concerns including dependency injection, reactive data flows, caching strategies, and comprehensive error handling.
+The application is a lightweight Android showcase built with Kotlin, Jetpack Compose, Paging 3, and a feature-based modular structure.
+It exposes two end-user capabilities:

+- Searching the BestBuy catalog through a paged list.
+- Inspecting a product’s detailed information.

+Navigation is handled inside a single `MainActivity` by swapping the `SearchScreen` and `ProductDetailScreen` composables based on user selection.
+Business logic is organized with a Repository + Use Case pattern, while dependency management relies on Koin.

 ---